 Good news, it is an issue, but not in your home.
 Bad news, it can be just as costly.
 Pooling water may be a sign of leaking drain pipes, especially if it has not rained.
 Foul odors coming from the ground, could mean black water (toilet water) has seeped into the ground.
 Is your lawn surprisingly green in some areas but not others?
 If no sprinkler has been applied to the area, you may have broken drain field pipes.

 Metal does not like rust, they are enemies.
 Pipes get corroded by rust, if you see damage rust may have ate through the pipe.
 On certain models the top can get corroded and collapse and can no longer support the weight of machines or people that pass over it.

-Septic tank Pumping and Cleaning in Arizona
+Septic Tank Pumping and Cleaning Services in Arizona

-If you need septic tank cleaning or pumping in Arizona, A-American Septic Service can help.
+If you need septic tank cleaning or septic tank pumping in Arizona, A-American Septic Service can help.
 To receive a free septic tank pumping or cleaning quote call us at 602-455-3878. for installation or 602-254-5448 for service.